 Because not only is the inside peanut butter cake, but the outside is peanut butter frosting. (super yum!)

 And, boy, was it worth the wait!
 My daughter helped me make these.
 They are so easy for kids to help with.
 The actual cake baking was not too bad but she especially liked the crumbling of the cake and the rolling of the balls—even your younger kids can help with those.

 Other than the little bit of extra time it takes to make the cake and frosting from scratch, it really is a simple recipe.
-The only bad news is that they are so tasty, it’s hard to enjoy just one or two at a time!
-The good news is that they do freeze well which means you can not only make them ahead of time for your holiday treat trays, but maybe if they’re in the freezer, they are out of sight and out of mind and you might forget they are there so you’ll be less likely to indulge in more than you should!
+The only bad news is that the chocolate covered cake balls are so tasty, it’s hard to enjoy just one or two at a time!
+The good news is that they freeze well which means you can not only make them ahead of time for your holiday treat trays, but maybe if they’re in the freezer, they are out of sight and out of mind.
+This means that you might forget they are there, so you’ll be less likely to indulge in more than you should!

-That said, if you are a fan of the peanut butter and chocolate combination too, then these are a must make!
+That said, if you are a fan of the peanut butter and chocolate combination too, then these chocolate covered cake balls are a must make!